The Lord will fight for you; you need only to be still. – Exodus 14:14 NIV

 I yell, “Thanks, God!
 I’ll take it from here!” and off I go…

-I have started Facebook pages, planned events, and even decided what I will wear. 😉 Then I jumped into that plan head first.
+I have started Facebook pages, planned events, decided what I was going to do next before even asking God what was His full plan.
+Then I jumped into that plan head first.
 Often thinking, God has started it but I can handle the details all on my own.
 God doesn’t mind.
 This is His plan, but He must mean that I have to take care of the rest.
 I know how this is going to go… while I happily start strolling.

 But then when I start down that path, I start to realize I’m feeling alone.
 Maybe just a little at first but the feeling starts getting stronger as I go.
 I am not sure I’m feeling God anymore.
 I am even forgetting to do my morning devotional, missing my prayer times (or feeling distracted), and my mind is easily only on this plan… His plan!?!
 And what I need to do to get there.
 I start to realize I’m actually feeling uneasy and my emotions are all out of control.
 I notice that I left my peace back when this whole “plan” started.
 I wonder “What is going on?“… this was God’s plan, right?
 Where did I take a wrong turn?